bionoren/neptunesPrideClient/readme.md

 * Doesn't account for warp gates
 * Pulling shared data is not fully implemented and is untested
 * Sorting players based on technology stats may cause a crash
+* Assume you only play one game at a time

 Note also that the JSON data powering this app is NOT a formal API and is subject to change without notice.
 If this occurs, the app will probably require an update.